In a Nutshell

 South Dakota residents have an average student loan debt of $30,954, which is lower than the national average of $37,667.
 About 13.1% of South Dakotans owe student debt loans, with 59.2% of them under the age of 35 years.

-Student loan debt can be a significant burden for many residents, as it can take up to 20 years to clear, hence, accumulating interest fees over the years.
+Student loan debt can be a significant burden for many residents, as it can take up to 20 years to clear, accumulating interest fees over the years.

 Bankruptcy

-Chapter 7 bankruptcies accounted for 456 cases, followed by Chapter 13 at 89 cases, and 1 Chapter 11 bankruptcy report.
-However, this represents a decline in bankruptcy cases from the Great Recession time.
+There were 552 bankruptcy filings in South Dakota in 2022, with Chapter 7 bankruptcies accounting for 456 cases, followed by Chapter 13 at 89 cases, and 1 Chapter 11 bankruptcy report.
+This is a decline from the previous decade, showing more Mount Rushmore State residents are seeking other ways to manage financial hardship and debt.

 Average Income and Employment

-The median household income in South Dakota is $63,920, slightly lower than the national median income of $69,021.
+The median household income in South Dakota is $63,920, slightly lower than the national median of $69,021.
 The state’s per capita income is $33,468.

 Credit Scores